Ustaše

-The Ustaše (/hr/), also known by anglicised versions Ustasha or Ustashe, (Note: They are variously known in English as the Ustaše, Ustashe, Ustashi, Ustahis, or Ustashas (OED 2020 adds Ustachi, Ustaci, Ustasha, Ustaša, and Ustasi); with the associated adjective sometimes being Ustashe or Ustasha, apart from Ustaše.
-This variance stems from the fact that Ustaše is the plural form of Ustaša in the Serbo-Croatian language.) was a Croatian fascist and ultranationalist organization active, as one organization, between 1929 and 1945, formally known as the Ustaša – Croatian Revolutionary Movement (Ustaša – Hrvatski revolucionarni pokret).
-From its inception and before the Second World War, the organization engaged in a series of terrorist activities against the Kingdom of Yugoslavia, including collaborating with IMRO to assassinate King Alexander I of Yugoslavia in 1934.
+The Ustaše (/hr/; anglicised as Ustasha or Ustashe) (Note: They are variously known in English as the Ustaše, Ustashe, Ustashi, Ustahis, or Ustashas (OED 2020 adds Ustachi, Ustaci, Ustasha, Ustaša, and Ustasi); with the associated adjective sometimes being Ustashe or Ustasha, apart from Ustaše.
+This variance stems from the fact that Ustaše is the plural form of Ustaša in the Serbo-Croatian language.) was a Croatian fascist and ultranationalist organization active, as one organization, between 1929 and 1945.
+It was formally known as the Ustaša – Croatian Revolutionary Movement (Ustaša – Hrvatski revolucionarni pokret).
+From its inception and before the Second World War, the organization engaged in a series of terrorist activities against the Kingdom of Yugoslavia.
+It collaborated with IMRO to assassinate King Alexander I of Yugoslavia in 1934.
 During World War II in Yugoslavia, the Ustaše went on to perpetrate the Holocaust and genocide against its Jewish, Serb and Roma populations, killing hundreds of thousands of Serbs, Jews, Roma, as well as Muslim and Croat political dissidents.

-The ideology of the movement was a blend of fascism, Roman Catholicism and Croatian ultranationalism.
-The Ustaše supported the creation of a Greater Croatia that would span the Drina River and extend to the border of Belgrade.
-The movement advocated a racially "pure" Croatia and promoted genocide against Serbs—due to the Ustaše's anti-Serb sentiment—and Holocaust against Jews and Roma via Nazi racial theory, and persecution of anti-fascist or dissident Croats and Bosniaks.
-The Ustaše viewed the Bosniaks as "Muslim Croats", and as a result, Bosniaks were not persecuted on the basis of race.
-The Ustaše espoused Roman Catholicism and Islam as the religions of the Croats and condemned Orthodox Christianity, which was the main religion of the Serbs.
-Roman Catholicism was identified with Croatian nationalism, while Islam, which had a large following in Bosnia and Herzegovina, was praised by the Ustaše as the religion that "keeps true the blood of Croats."
+The ideology of the movement combined aspects of Clerical fascism (particularly derived from Roman Catholicism) and Croatian ultranationalism.